dsyer/nix-demo/README.md

 }
 ```

-The only slightly hard thing there was the hash, which we can find using `nix-prefetch-url`:
+The only slightly hard thing there was the hash, which you can find using `nix-prefetch-url`:

 ```
 $ nix-shell -p nix-prefetch --command 'nix-prefetch-url mirror://gnu/hello/hello-2.9.tar.gz'